-5. Employment Regulations and Visa Sponsorship

-Dubai's employment laws are designed to protect both founders themselves and their prospective employees, covering essential and familiar areas such as employment contracts, wage protection, health insurance, working hours, and end-of-service benefits.
+5. Employment Regulations and Visa Sponsorship Considerations Dubai's employment laws are designed to protect both founders themselves and their prospective employees, covering essential and familiar areas such as employment contracts, wage protection, health insurance, working hours, and end-of-service benefits.
 As a prospective employer, a tech founder considering an expansion or launch in Dubai must arrange visa sponsorship for themselves and their employees, ensuring legal residency and work permits, a process that often varies between mainland and Dubai free zone setups.
+Advice

 While mainland companies must adhere to federal labour laws, most of the Dubai free zones have their own streamlined employment, visa and HR laws and regulations, often simplifying compliance for startups and scaleups who are looking to attract talent.
-It is important for founders to still acquaint themselves with the intricacies of all such Dubai free zone employment-related laws and regulations.
-Many Dubai free zone employment contracts will often need to include provisions mandated by UAE law and/or by enforced policies specific to the chosen Dubai free zone (e.g. one-time return flights back to the employee's home country per year, reduced working hours for Ramadan observance, and mandatory inclusion of private healthcare).
-When it comes to hiring talent, Dubai free zones will also often partner with local and international recruitment agencies, offering startups and scaleups easy access to specialised recruitment services that streamline hiring.
+It is important for Resources founders to still acquaint themselves with the intricacies of all such Dubai free zone employment-related laws and regulations.
+Many Dubai free zone employment contracts will The UAE Ministry of Human Resources and Emiratisation (MOHRE) website provides current often need to include provisions mandated by UAE law and/or by enforced policies specific labour regulations and visa guidance.
+We also recommend consulting with a local lawyer to the chosen Dubai free zone (e.g. one-time return flights back to the employee's home operating on the ground to ensure that you remain compliant with visa and employment country per year, reduced working hours for Ramadan observance, and mandatory procedures.
+Founders Law can provide hands-on assistance, ensuring compliance with inclusion of private healthcare).
+When it comes to hiring talent, Dubai free zones will also employment regulations and supporting you through each step of the hiring process. often partner with local and international recruitment agencies, offering startups and scaleups easy access to specialised recruitment services that streamline hiring.